-For 1st year fellow
+For 1st vear fellow

-- o Learn the appropriate history and physical of the patient with acute renal failure - Learn basic differential diagnosis of acute renal failure - Learn basic acid-base disturbances and management - Learn basic electrolyte disturbances and management - Learn the risks, benefits and indications for the various forms of acute renal replacement therapy - o Learn basic acute hemodialysis prescription - Learn basic continuous renal replacement therapy prescription - Learn modification of the chronic hemodialysis prescription for ESRD patients admitted to the hospital - Learn urinalysis - Learn central venous catheterization for acute hemodialysis access - o Learn communication skills with the primary team - Learn communication skills with the chronic dialysis unit regarding patients admitted to the hospital
+- Learn the appropriate history and physical of the patient with acute renal failure - Learn basic differential diagnosis of acute renal failure - o Learn basic acid-base disturbances and management - Learn basic electrolyte disturbances and management - Learn the risks, benefits and indications for the various forms of acute renal replacement therapy - o Learn basic acute hemodialysis prescription - Learn basic continuous renal replacement therapy prescription - Learn modification of the chronic hemodialysis prescription for ESRD patients admitted to the hospital - Learn urinalysis - Learn central venous catheterization for acute hemodialysis access - Learn communication skills with the primary team

 Initially, all patients and decisions on patient care must be reviewed with the attending prior to making recommendations to the primary team.
 All emergent and urgent consults are immediately discussed with the attending.
 Other consultations are discussed with the attending during work rounds.
-As the year progresses, recommendations regarding basic nephrologic care can be made by the fellow before discussing them with the attending, but they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.
+As the year progresses, recommendations regarding basic renal care can be made by the fellow before discussing them with the attending, but they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.